camunda/camunda-docs-manual/content/webapps/admin/authorization-management.md

 1. If you kept the group *camunda-admin* in your application, you can add the user to this group.
 2. If you use the [Administrator Authorization Plugin]({{< relref "user-guide/process-engine/authorization-service.md#the-administrator-authorization-plugin" >}}), you can configure the plugin to grant the user or a certain group all permissions.
 3. You can create your own *administrator* group (also see [Groups]({{< relref "webapps/admin/group-management.md#groups-menu" >}})), grant it all permissions and assign a user to it.
-4. Grant one certain user all permissions.
+4. Grant one specific user all permissions.

 Now, after creating a new administrator account, we may want to start working and start processes.